SecureIdentityAlliance/osia/src/doc/02 - functional.rst

     --------------------------------- -----------------------------------------------------------------------------------
     **Population Registry Services**
     ---------------------------------------------------------------------------------------------------------------------
-    Create Person                      Create a new person
+    Find Persons                       Query for persons, using all the available identities Create Person                      Create a new person
     Read Person                        Read the attributes of a person Update Person                      Update a person